rfo909/CFT/README.md

 /NoYouAreNot
 ```

-There is a strong adherence to code over values, which means there are no global variables, only functions.
+There is a strong adherence to code over values, which means there are no global variables, only functions and

-A common need was that of creating Dir objects representing some directory in the file system.
-The
+scripts, which are collections of functions.

+The above example is meant to underline that the string is an expression.
+It is code.

+## Creating code from values

+The synthesis mechanism is a way of automatically convert a value into code that produces that value, and
-"synthesis" mechanism was invented, which meant one could navigate to a directory, then type "pwd" or "Dir"
+was initially created so one could navigate to some directory via cd, then create a function that returned
-to get the Dir object for that directory, then ":syn" to syntesize it into code, which could then be
+that directory, independent of future changes to current directory.
+This was available via the ":syn" command,
-assigned a function name.
+which creates a function from the last value.

-Later came the eval() function, which meant that synthesis was not only a way of creating functions, but
+Later came the eval() function, and including syntesis into the language, as syn(value), which returns code as
-also a way of storing data as text, to file, to be eval'ed later, to recreate the original data.
+a string, and which became a means for storing
+data structures as strings to file, for later restore (load) when needed.

-This in turn led to the integrated database, accessed via the Db2 script, where one can store complex
+This in turn led to the integrated database, accessed via the Db2 script, where one can store data by key in
-data structures of lists, dictionaries, File and Dir objects, and so on, and have them load as objects, via
-eval().
+collections, for all sorts of configuration data, as well as complex results such as lists of files, directories,
+result dictionaries from running external processes, etc.

-The synthesis + eval pair also made possible safe transfer of state, when initializing a thread (called process in
+The eval(syn(value)) construct also made possible safe transfer of state, for doing multiprocessing in
-CFT), securely avoiding race conditions, as synthesis + eval always produces an independent copy.
+CFT, securely avoiding race conditions (parallel updates to shared structures), as this
+always produces an independent copy.

 ## Compact syntax - no custom classes